Non-normal Dynamics on Non-reciprocal Networks: Reactivity and Effective Dimensionality in Neural Circuits: Results

-The generalization of the decoupled system to the cyclic one turns out to be straightforward: it is sufficient to substitute $\gamma_{\mu}$ with $\gamma_{\mu}+\gamma_{\ell}$.
-Therefore, it follows that $ \gamma_{\mu}^{c,\epsilon}= \gamma_{\nu}+\alpha-\gamma_{\ell}$, and the scaling of the non-null solution becomes $\bar{\text{x}} \sim \frac{1}{\alpha}\left(\gamma_{\mu}-\gamma_{\mu}^{c,\epsilon}\right)$.
-Fig. \ref{Fig.scaling}(a) and (b) report the bifurcation diagram for the population $x_1$ and the scaling of the fixed point around the bifurcation, showing that the curve for the cyclic systems as a function of $\gamma_\mu$ coincides with the curve for the decoupled system, once adequately shifted.
-Moreover, in Fig. \ref{Fig.scaling} we show the scaling of $x_1$, as a function of the distance to the bifurcation point.
-Our numerical analyses reveal that the scaling exponent seems to hold not only for the cyclic and decoupled system, but also for a broad range of values of $c<\epsilon$, i.e. for architectures that are not perfect cycles, that we will refer to as `weak-feedback systems'.
+Fig.~\ref{Fig.scaling}(a) and (b) show the bifurcation diagram for the population $x_1$ and the scaling of the fixed point around the bifurcation point, demonstrating that the curve for the cyclic system as a function of $\gamma_{\mu}$ coincides with that of the decoupled system once appropriately shifted (see figure caption).
+Moreover, the figure illustrates the scaling of $x_1$ as a function of the distance to the bifurcation point, with an exponent $\beta=1$.
+The figure also illustrates that this scaling exponent holds not only for the cyclic and decoupled systems, but also for a broad range of values $c < \epsilon$, corresponding to architectures that are not perfect cycles, which we refer to as "weak-feedback systems."

-This suggests that the cyclic interactions do not fundamentally alter the physics of the system, provided that feedback into $x_3$ is preserved.
-Thus, our bifurcation analysis suggests that the cyclic and decoupled models obey the same physics.
+These results suggest that cyclic interactions do not fundamentally alter the phase transition of the system, with respect to the uncoupled case, provided that feedback is preserved ($c>0$).